SpiritualAdviser/bricksGame/README.md

 <br align="center"><img src="https://github.com/user-attachments/assets/ce42938f-1b73-4397-ba71-4f97f18e402d" width=210 height="110"/></p>

 <h1 align="center">How to play</h1>
-In the game you have to open 200 scrolls, Each scroll is a level in which you need to complete the objectives.
+The game has two modes, adventure and survival.
+In survival mode, you need to hold out for the maximum number of moves.
+In adventure mode, you will have to open 200 scrolls, each of which represents a level where you need to complete the tasks.
 The next level opens after completing the previous one.
-By dropping combinations of colored crystals, you score points.
-When the required number of points is reached, the level is completed successfully.
-You have a limited number of moves to do this, and there are obstacles on the playing squares that need to be cleared.
+By collecting combinations of colored crystals, you score points.
+When the required number of points is reached, the level is considered completed successfully.
+To do this, you have a limited number of moves, and there are obstacles on the playgrounds that need to be overcome.
 Among other things, your achievements are saved in the player's card.
 You can create as many players as you need, but each player has their own game progress.

 <h1 align="center">Technologies</h1>